This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

-A pelvic avulsion fracture occurs when a piece of pelvic (hip) bone breaks and tears away.
-This happens when a tendon or ligament connected to the hip bone tightens so hard that it pulls off part of the bone.
+A pelvic avulsion fracture occurs when a part of a hip bone breaks and tears away.
+This happens when a muscle or tendon connected to the hip bone suddenly tightens so hard that it pulls off part of the bone.
 Teenagers are more likely to have this injury than younger children.